Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.

 Yes, Ein Gedi is open on Shabbat.
 See the complete opening hours at the beginning of this guide.

-Ein Gedi is not only a historical place with stunning nature, but it is also the largest Oasis in Israel.
-Thus various animals visit En Gedi (see wildlife section above).
+Ein Gedi is a historical place with stunning nature and the largest Oasis in Israel.
+Thus, various animals visit En Gedi (see the wildlife section above).

 Yes.
 We visited Ein Gedi many times and never had any fears.
 Moreover, I do not remember any terrorist attack at Ein Gedi.